kevinbraman92/Data-Analysis-Graphing-Tool/README.md

 The graphing tool supports custom graphs as well as randomized graphs.

-Written in Python and makes use of the pandas library for data analysis.
+Written in Python and makes use of the pandas library for data analysis and matplotlib for graphing.
+Heavily uses microservices which communicate through JSON.